pymupdf/PyMuPDF/docs/document.rst

-:meth:`Document.reload_page`            PDF only: provide a new copy of a page :meth:`Document.save`                   PDF only: save the document :meth:`Document.saveIncr`               PDF only: save the document incrementally :meth:`Document.scrub`                  PDF only: remove sensitive data :meth:`Document.search_page_for`        search for a string on a page :meth:`Document.select`                 PDF only: select a subset of pages
+:meth:`Document.reload_page`            PDF only: provide a new copy of a page :meth:`Document.save`                   PDF only: save the document :meth:`Document.saveIncr`               PDF only: save the document incrementally :meth:`Document.saveSane`               PDF only: save the document with sane defaults :meth:`Document.scrub`                  PDF only: remove sensitive data :meth:`Document.search_page_for`        search for a string on a page :meth:`Document.select`                 PDF only: select a subset of pages